glyphr-studio/.github/profile/README.md

 # Welcome to Glyphr Studio!
 Glyphr Studio is a free, web based font designer, focusing on font design for hobbyists.
-Version 2 is the default experience.
-Version 1 is deprecated: no new feature work will happen here, but we may fix major bugs.
 For any and all questions, please email [mail@glyphrstudio.com](mailto:mail@glyphrstudio.com).

 | Main contact &nbsp; &nbsp; | &nbsp; | Social media &nbsp; | &nbsp; |